Book Your Appointment Now

 What Blood Work Do You Need Before Starting Ozempic?

 Most Canadian prescribers require recent labs — generally within the last 12 months — before initiating semaglutide.
-These tests are covered by AHCIP in Alberta, OHIP in Ontario, MSP in British Columbia, and other provincial plans for medically necessary indications.
-You can request them through your virtual physician, who will fax a requisition to a Dynacare, LifeLabs, Alberta Precision Laboratories, or Calgary Lab Services collection site near you.
+A licensed doctor reviews your intake before the visit and explains the safest next step.
+You can request them through your virtual doctor, who will fax a requisition to a Dynacare, LifeLabs, Alberta Precision Laboratories, or Calgary Lab Services collection site near you.

 • HbA1c — measures average blood sugar over 3 months; required for diabetes diagnosis or screening.